Fibromyalgia - living with pain that isn't visible.

 The hardest part wasn't the pain.
 It was the disbelief.
 When a doctor says everything is fine.
 When someone you love says 'but you had energy yesterday.'
 When you start doubting yourself - maybe I'm exaggerating?

 What helped: language.
 Names for things.
-'Spoons.'
 'Fibro fog.'
-'Spoonie.'
+A word for the exhaustion.
 When something has a name, you can explain it.
 And when you can explain it - you can also say no.

 I've spent years working with people with chronic illness.
 I bring both what I learnt through work - and what I know from the inside.
 Those aren't the same thing.
 And for people with fibromyalgia - recognition, sometimes, matters more than the tools.